 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 White-nose syndrome (WNS) is an infectious disease associated with a recently identified fungus (Pseudogymnoascus destructans) responsible for unprecedented levels of mortality among hibernating bats in North America.
 WNS is named for the white fungal growth that invades the skin tissue on the muzzle, wings and ears of cave-dwelling bats during winter hibernation.
 The disease was first noted in New York in 2006 and has since spread unchecked to 25 states and five Canadian provinces.
-The fungus that causes WNS has been found in two additional states.
+The fungus that causes WNS has been found in three additional states.
 Ten different bat species, including three that are federally endangered and one proposed as endangered, have been affected by WNS or exposed to the fungus.
 The disease has caused the death of an estimated 5.7 – 6.7 million bats across eastern North America with estimates of mortality often exceeding 90% in caves that have experienced multiple years of infection.

 Scientists and biologists throughout North America are working diligently to try to understand the fungus, how it affects bats, and how it might be controlled.
 While the prolific white fungal growth on the bat’s muzzle may be the most striking sign of infection, it’s their wings that may be the most injurious target.
 During hibernation, the large surface area of a bat’s wings performs critical physiological services such as regulating the animal’s body temperature, water balance and gas exchange with its external environment.
 These life processes, which are vital to survival, are disrupted when healthy wing membranes are invaded by the fungus.
 Consequently, the hibernation strategy of WNS-infected bats often includes a number of harmful behaviors.
 An example is exiting caves during cold winter days, which appears to be triggered by their inability to regulate essential metabolic activities.